 State Rank Reason (see State Rank above)

 This excerpt is adapted from the (Vander Kloet Flora of North America in FNA 2009).
 PLANTS: Stems clumped, suckering when disturbed, up to 4 m tall; twigs yellow-green or golden brown, glaucous, usually terete, sometimes somewhat angled, glabrous, sometimes hairy in lines.
-Leaf blades 25-39 mm long, ovate to elliptic (rarely obovate), pale green or glaucous below, slightly darker pale green above, margins entire to obscurely serrate.
-Calyx lobes vestigial or absent, thin, glacous and glabrous; corolla 5-7 mm long, globose, sometimes urceolate pink, bronze-pink, or greenish white; filaments pilose basally to glabrous.
-Berries 8-10 mm diameter, blue, dull purplish black, or black, sometimes glaucous (adapted from: Vander Kloet, 2009, Flora N. America, Vol. 8).
+LEAVES:Leaf blades 25-39 mm long, ovate to elliptic (rarely obovate), pale green or glaucous below, slightly darker pale green above, margins entire to obscurely serrate.
+INFLORESCENCE: Calyx lobes vestigial or absent, thin, glaucous and glabrous; corolla 5-7 mm long, globose, sometimes urceolate, and pink, bronze-pink, or greenish white; filaments pilose basally to glabrous.
+Berries 8-10 mm diameter, blue, dull purplish black, or black, sometimes glaucous.

-- Lesica, P., M.T.
+Legend: View Online Publication Do you know of a citation we're missing?
+Lesica, P., M.T.
 Lavin, and P.F.
 Stickney.
 2012.
 Manual of Montana Vascular Plants.
 Fort Worth, TX: BRIT Press. viii + 771 p.